-The Tainui anchor stone lay untouched on a sand spit at the mouth of the Mōkau River until 1894, when it was removed by the European owner of a cutter (small ship), who took it to his home in Waitara.
-Its absence was soon noted and suspicions were directed toward the ship owner.
-He was confronted by Te Horo, a chief, and surveyor and ethnographer William Skinner.
+The Tainui’s anchor stone lay untouched on a sandspit at the mouth of the Mōkau River until 1894, when it was removed by the European owner of a cutter (small ship), who took it to his home in Waitara.
+Its absence was soon noted and suspicion fell on the culprit.
+He was confronted by Te Horo, a chief, and the surveyor and ethnographer William Skinner.
 They arranged for the anchor to be returned to the Mōkau River.
 In 1926 it was placed within the more secure grounds of the urupā (cemetery) at Maniaroa marae, near Awakino.

 People from the Aotea waka visited Kāwhia on foot before travelling south to the Pātea River, where they settled.
 The Tokomaru waka stopped at Mōkau and some of the crew disembarked to continue their journey overland.

 Ngāti Maniapoto is the main iwi (tribe) of the King Country.
 The iwi is named after the ancestor Maniapoto, a 17th-century descendant of Hoturoa.

 Maniapoto’s great-grandfather Tūrongo was given land south of the Pūniu River, the waterway which later became the iwi’s northern boundary.
 The Mōkau River formed the southern boundary.

 Maniapoto inherited the mana over these lands on the death of his father Rereahu, Tūrongo’s grandson.
 His older half-brother, Te Ihingaarangi, challenged Maniapoto but was defeated, which confirmed Maniapoto’s leadership.

 In 2006 just over 33,600 people identified themselves as Ngāti Maniapoto, which made it the seventh-largest iwi in New Zealand.
 Most of them lived outside the King Country.